IR social media strategies built to last

 Everyone agrees that pursuing the best social media strategy possible is important.
 Narrowing your audience takes the guessing our of decision-making.

-If your strategy is to offend 24 year old gamers, why write a media plan that seeks to offend everyone?
+If your strategy is to engage 24 year old gamers, why write a media plan that seeks to engage everyone?
 Conversely, if your strategy is to win the hearts and minds of young mothers, why reach out to all mothers?

 The question is: how do you narrow the target down?
 Often it takes a couple of steps.